 What makes the study of the first galaxies so exciting is that it is a work in progress.
 Scientific knowledge often advances like a burning front, in which the flame is more exciting than the ashes.
 It would obviously be rewarding if our current theoretical ideas are confirmed by future observations, but it might even be more exciting if new observations demand that these ideas be modified.
-In the remaining sections of this chapter, we describe the basic tools that can be used to understand the role of high-redshift galaxies during the cosmic dawn.

-9.1 TELESCOPES TO OBSERVE HIGH-REDSHIFT GALAXIES
+10.1 TELESCOPES TO OBSERVE HIGH-REDSHIFT GALAXIES

-9.1.1 The Hubble Deep Field and its Follow-ups
+10.1.1 The Hubble Deep Field and its Follow-ups

 In 1995, Bob Williams, then Director of the Space Telescope Science Institute, invited leading astronomers to advise him where to point the Hubble Space Telescope (HST) during the discretionary time he received as a Director, which amounted to a total of up to 10% of HST's observing time.
 Each of the invited experts presented a detailed plan for using HST's time in sensible, but complex, observing programs addressing their personal research interests.
 After much of the day had passed, it became obvious that no consensus would be reached.
 "What shall we do?" asked one of the participants.
 Out of desperation, another participant suggested, "Why don't we point the telescope towards a fixed non-special direction and burn a hole in the sky as deep as we can go?" - just like testing how fast your new car can go.
-This simple compromise won the day, as there was no real basis for choosing among the more specialized suggestions.
+This simple compromise won the day, as there was no real basis for choosing amongst the more specialized suggestions.
 As it turned out, this "hole burning" choice was one of the most influential uses of HST, producing the deepest image we have so far of the cosmos.

-The Hubble Deep Field (HDF) covered an area of 5.3 square arcminutes and was observed over 10 days (see Figure 9.1.1).
-One of its pioneering findings was the discovery of large numbers of high-redshift galaxies at a time when only a small number of galaxies at z>1 were known: the HDF contained many red galaxies with some reaching z>6.
+The Hubble Deep Field (HDF) covered an area of 5.3 square arcminutes and was observed over 10 days (see Figure 10.1).
+One of its pioneering findings was the discovery of large numbers of high-redshift galaxies at a time when only a small number of galaxies at z > 1 were known: the HDF contained numerous red galaxies, with some reaching z > 6.
 The wealth of galaxies discovered at different stages of their evolutionary histories allowed astronomers to estimate the variation in the global rate of star formation per comoving volume over the lifetime of the universe.

 Subsequent incarnations of this successful approach included the HDF-South (a near-replica of the original HDF in the southern sky) and the Great Observatories Origins Deep Survey (GOODS), which was a somewhat shallower survey covering a much larger area.
-Both of these extensions were designed to increase the original sample of galaxies in HDF, in order for their statistics to be quantitatively reliable and avoid spurious effects of clustering (see the detailed discussion in $\S 9.4$ ).
+Both of these extensions were designed to increase the original sample of galaxies in HDF, in order for their statistics to be quantitatively reliable and avoid spurious effects of clustering (see the detailed discussion in §10.4).
 A section of GOODS, occupying a tenth of the diameter of the full moon (equivalent to 11 square arcminutes), was then observed for a total exposure time of a million seconds to create the Hubble Ultra Deep Field (HUDF), the most sensitive (deepest) field image in visible light to date.
-Red galaxies have been identified in the HUDF image up to a redshift of $z \sim 8$ , and possibly even higher, showing that the typical UV luminosity of galaxies declines with redshift at z > 4 (see $\S 9.3$ ).
+Red galaxies have been identified in the HUDF image up to a redshift of $z \sim 8$ , and possibly even higher, showing that the typical UV luminosity of galaxies declines with redshift at z > 4 (see §10.3).
 Most of the data we will discuss in this chapter ultimately comes from the HDF and HUDF.